Jeffrey Epstein: Death

 When Epstein was placed in the special housing unit, the jail informed the Justice Department that he would have a cellmate, and that a guard would look into the cell every 30 minutes.
 These procedures were not followed on the night of his death.
 On August 9, 2019, Epstein's cellmate was transferred out, but no one took his place.
 Later in the evening, contrary to the jail's normal procedure, Epstein was not checked every 30 minutes.
-The two guards who were assigned to check his jail unit that night fell asleep and did not check on him for about three hours; the guards falsified related records.
-The two cameras in front of Epstein's cell were also claimed to have malfunctioned that night.
+The two guards assigned to check his unit that night fell asleep and did not check on him for three hours; the guards falsified related records.
+The two cameras in front of Epstein's cell were claimed to have malfunctioned that night.

-Epstein was found dead in his cell at the Metropolitan Correctional Center (MCC) in New York City at 6:30 a.m.
-EDT on August 10, 2019.
-The Bureau of Prisons said lifesaving measures were initiated immediately upon the discovery of Epstein's body.
+Epstein was found dead in his cell at 6:30 a.m. on August 10, 2019.
 Emergency responders were called and he was taken to a hospital.
-On August 10, 2019, the Bureau of Prisons and US attorney general William Barr called the death an apparent suicide, although no final determination had been made.
-The United States Department of Justice's Inspector General's investigation report released on June 27, 2023, criticized jail officials for repeated "negligence, misconduct, and outright job performance failures" in connection with Epstein's incarceration and death.
-It also denied the suggestion that what happened was anything other than a suicide.
-In May 2025, the FBI announced plans to release surveillance footage from the night of Epstein's death, aiming to address ongoing conspiracy theories.
-Deputy Director Dan Bongino stated that the video clearly shows Epstein alone in his cell, with no evidence of outside involvement, reaffirming the official ruling of suicide.
+On August 10, the Federal Bureau of Prisons and U.S. attorney general William Barr called the death an apparent suicide, although no final determination had been made.
+The U.S. Department of Justice's Inspector General's investigation report released in 2023, criticized jail officials for repeated "negligence, misconduct, and outright job performance failures".
+It denied the suggestion that what happened was anything other than a suicide.
+In May 2025, the FBI Deputy Director Dan Bongino stated that the surveillance footage from the night of Epstein's death shows Epstein alone in his cell, with no evidence of outside involvement, reaffirming the official ruling of suicide.